dhrodao/dhrodao/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Daniel Hervás a Telematics Engineering student living in Spain.
-I spend the most of my time researching, coding and watching videos about tech, videogames and some other cool stuff.
+I'm Daniel Hervás a Telematics Engineer based in Spain.
+I spend the most of my spare time researching, coding and watching videos about tech, videogames and some other cool stuff.

-Right now, I'm working on my undergraduate thesis, that consists on a proyect for Unibotics and RoboticsAcademy introducing webRTC technologies to their environment.
+Right now, I'm working in Capgemini Engineering for Epicom Client as a Software Engineer in Crypto Systems.

 ## :mailbox: Contact me